 You can embed credentials for your connection by following these steps.

-Sign in to Tableau Online and navigate to Data Sources page.
+Sign in to Tableau Cloud and navigate to Data Sources page.

 Select the data source with the connection you want to refresh, and on the Actions menu, select Edit Connection.